Coffee pulp hulls

 - Water-soluble compounds such as caffeine, trigonelline, nicotinic acid (niacin), at least 18 chlorogenic acids, carbohydrates components (mono-, di- and oligosaccharides), some proteins, minerals, and carboxylic acids…

 - Meanwhile, water-insoluble components include cellulose, polysaccharides, lignin, and hemicellulose, as well as some proteins, minerals, and lipids (Borem, 2008).

 The coffee bean layer will be the Embryo, which includes an embryonic shaft (hypocotyl) and two cotyledons 3-4 mm long (Wintgens, 2009).
-When the seed begins to germinate, the embryonic pole will stretch and push the source above the ground.
+The embryonic pole stretches and pushes the source above the ground when the seed begins germinating.
 The initial cotyledons are underground, and soon after, new cotyledons will form.